-While an increasing number of government initiatives aim at reigning in the excesses of tech giants, especially those based in the U.S., so far such initiatives have been anemic in effecting change despite well-documented negative externalities of such firms in multiple areas including taxation, personal data protection, fair competition, etc. For example, six Silicon Valley giants reportedly created a \$100 billion global tax shortfall between 2010 and 2019 by shifting profits from higher-tax jurisdictions to lower-tax or no-tax jurisdictions (Fair Tax, 2019).
+While an increasing number of government initiatives aim at reigning in the excesses of tech giants, especially those based in the U.S. (e.g. EU's GDPR, Digital Markets Act, Digital Services Act), the effectiveness of such initiatives is yet to be seen even though the negative externalities of such firms in multiple areas including taxation, personal data protection, fair competition have long been well documented.
+For example, six Silicon Valley giants reportedly created a \$100 billion global tax shortfall between 2010 and 2019 by shifting profits from higher-tax jurisdictions to lower-tax or no-tax jurisdictions (Fair Tax, 2019).
 Despite the recent agreement on a global minimum tax rate of roughly 15% to stop such practices, promoted by the OECD and adopted by the Group of 7 and the Group of 20, taxation of these tech giants has been limited by the agreement (Scott & Birnbaum, 2021).